Mario Santiago Papasquiaro: Biography

 Papasquiaro was born in 1953 in Mexico City.

 Papasquiaro's first reading was at the Museo Nacional de San Carlos in 1973.
 In 1976, he founded the Infrarrealismo (Infrarealism) movement along with Roberto Bolaño, Cuauhtémoc Méndez Estrada, Ramón Méndez Estrada, Bruno Montané, Rubén Medina, Juan Esteban Harrington, Óscar Altamirano, José Peguero, Guadalupe Ochoa, José Vicente Anaya, Pedro Damián Bautista, and Mara Larrosa.

 Santiago inspired the character of Ulises Lima in fellow infrarealist Roberto Bolaño's novel The Savage Detectives.
 Like Santiago, the Lima character is an eccentric adventurer, and an opponent of the traditional forms of writers who sold out for state scholarships.
 Santiago frequently made enemies due to his sincerity and open criticism of what he deemed inferior forms of poetry, the literary elite, and poets themselves.
 He has gained slight recognition, though he is recognized and lauded by the recorded oral testimonies of his "comrades-in-arms".

-He died after being hit by a car on January 10, 1998, in Mexico City.
+He died after being hit by a motorist on January 10, 1998, in Mexico City.